Secured-Pi/Secured-Pi/README.md

 sufficient, since we only need it to take pictures of a face.
 - Configure Server location in the main.py code, as well as user_authentication.py (more to come).
 - Run ./main.py and use your Django server user credentials to register your lock and begin listening to the Flask server.
-- If you don't, you can run the user_authentication script on the PI and look at the output to find the numbers.
-(This will be changed in the future so that this part will be unnecessary)
+Follow the instructions to enter your account information, including scanning your RFID card.
+Leave this script running as it listens for instructions from the Flask server.
+When you run it again, you will only need your Django user login credentials.
 - Log back into your normal account associated with the lock on the Django server.
 - You should be able to see your lock if all went well.
-Click on 'Edit Details' and set you lock to active.
+Click on 'Edit Details' and set your lock to active.
 - After this, if all went well, you should be able to control the lock manually from the website by hitting the unlock button.
-- Go back to your Django server and log in as admin, then you can enter you RFID information if you know it on the lock model.

 3) Training facial recognition
 - Instructions to come...